LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

  Local shall name a local variable declared in the function which contains this pseudo-instruction.

-If local subjected to a clobber instruction is subsequently accessed through a which was created by prior to this pseudo-instruction, the behaviour is undefined.
+If local subjected to a clobber instruction is subsequently accessed through a restrict pointer that was created by prior to this pseudo-instruction, the behaviour is undefined.

  (Note - The last point is to allow implementations to assume that values accessed through